Genie (feral child): Early adulthood

 The environment in Genie's new placement was extremely rigid and gave her far less access to her favorite objects and activities, and her caretakers rarely allowed her mother to visit.
 Soon after she moved in they began to subject her to extreme physical and emotional abuse, resulting in both incontinence and constipation resurfacing and causing her to revert to her coping mechanism of silence.
 The incident with the strongest impact occurred when they severely beat her for vomiting and told her that if she did it again, they would never let her see her mother, making her terrified of opening her mouth for fear of vomiting and facing more beatings.
-This made her extremely frightened of eating or speaking, and she became extremely withdrawn and almost exclusively relied on sign language for communication.
+This made her frightened of eating or speaking, and she became extremely withdrawn and almost exclusively relied on sign language for communication.
 During this time Curtiss was the only person who had worked with her to have regular contact with her, continuing to conduct weekly meetings to continue her testing, and she noted the extreme deterioration in her condition.
 She quickly started petitioning to have her taken out of the home, but Curtiss said that both she and social services had a difficult time contacting Miner, only succeeding after several months.
 After Miner witnessed the extent of Genie's regression firsthand, in late April 1977 he and David Rigler intervened to remove her from this location.

 Because of Genie's previous treatment, Miner and the Riglers arranged for her to stay at the hospital for two weeks, where her condition moderately improved.
-Authorities then placed her in another foster home, where she did fairly well, but in mid-December 1977, the arrangement very suddenly ended.
+Authorities then placed her in another foster home, where she did fairly well, but in mid-December 1977, the arrangement suddenly ended.
 Through the end of that month and into early January, she lived in a temporary setting, after which authorities put her in another foster home.
 During this time, Curtiss wrote to Miner that Genie did not understand the reasons she was moving and believed it was her fault for not being a good enough person, and said the frequency with which her living arrangements changed further traumatized her and caused continued developmental regression.